 Local property developer Mitchell was not a very popular man.
 He allegedly received death threats from irate fans in 2009 over the running of the club; where his son Tom was a player.
 His plans included a merger with neighbours Weymouth.

-Town were relegated back to the Southern League at the completion of the 2014-15 season after a bottom place finish.
+Town were relegated back to the Southern League after the 2014-15 season after a bottom-place finish.
 The team continued to finish in the bottom third of the Premier Division table; ending the 2016-17 season in eighteenth position under manager Craig Laird.

 Steve Thompson came in as manager in September 2017 with former Magpies favourite and fellow Football League star Trevor Senior as his assistant.
-The duo ensured the side stayed clear of relegation in the 2017-18 campaign.
+The duo ensured the side stayed clear of relegation in the 2017-18 campaign remaining in charge until March 2019 when Callum Brooks was appointed as the new manager.

 Steve Thompson came in as manager in September 2017 with former Magpies favourite and fellow Football League star Trevor Senior as his assistant.
-The duo ensured the side stayed clear of relegation in the 2017-18 campaign.
+The duo ensured the side stayed clear of relegation in the 2017-18 campaign remaining in charge until March 2019 when Callum Brooks was appointed as the new manager.

 My visit